TongyunHuang/LetsMeet-Website/api/README.md

 1. "name" - String `Required`
 2. "time" - Date `Required`
 3. "creator" - String `Required`
+4. "lat" - Double `Required`
+5. "lng" - Double `Required`
-4. "joinUser" - [String] - The id fields of the users join this event
+6. "joinUser" - [String] - The id fields of the users join this event
-5. "showupUser" - [String] - The id fields of the users actually showed up
+7. "showupUser" - [String] - The id fields of the users actually showed up

-Here is the Tasks Schems:
+Here is the Tasks Schema:
 1. "content" - String  `Required`
 2. "userId" - String - id of user who post the post `Required`
-3. "likeUser" - [String] - id of users who liked this post
+3. "likeCount" - Interger - number of likes this post get

 ## Getting Started
 1. Clone the repository